zahur76/django-starwars-api/README.md

     - install ``` npm install react-google-login --legacy-peer-dep ``` & ``` npm install --save gapi-script ```

     - add google sign in form to obtain code and token using react-google-login

+    - setup social application with client id and key obtained from google api console.
+Remember to add site to settings.

     - send token obtained when signing in to http://127.0.0.1:8000/social_login/google/ url.